Proverbs 1:4

 Read full chapter

-5 Come, eat of my bread, and drink of the wine which I have mingled.
+and drink the wine I have mixed.(D)

 Read full chapter